pivotal/docs-tap/overview.md

 - **Grype**

-  Grype is a vulnerability scanner for container images and filesystems.
+  Grype is a vulnerability scanner for container images and file systems.

 - **Services Toolkit**

-  The SCP Toolkit comprises a number of Kubernetes-native components which support the management, life cycle, discoverability, and connectivity of Service Resources (databases, message queues, DNS records, etc.) on Kubernetes.
+  Services Toolkit comprises a number of Kubernetes-native components which support the management, life cycle, discoverability, and connectivity of Service Resources (databases, message queues, DNS records, etc) on Kubernetes.

 - **Supply Chain Choreographer for Tanzu**